 This filling dish is ideal to cook up at the start of the week before freezing to be eaten whenever you feel like it or cook it up on a weekend.
-I’ve since become vegan since publishing this but my kids enjoy it.

 The third and final recipe in my mini series for the Live Peasant challenge, this Moroccan dish is one of my parents and kids’ favourites.

 All are time effective dishes which save waste and money and can be made in one pot or tray.

 Always opt for the Red Tractor quality assured meat when you buy your cuts.

 - 675g/ 1½lb lean boneless lamb shoulder or leg, cut into 2.5cm/ 1inch cubes

 - 1 medium onion, peeled and finely chopped OR 1 x 300g pack diced onions